Infinite-Nomic/Infinite-Nomic/The-Rules.rst

 If a player has no ship and has never had a ship before, they are given a "Model-One" class ship that has 1D 1S and 1P as the default statistics.

 If a rule states a players Ship is destroyed, the player is immediately issued a new "Junker" class Ship with default characteristics 0D 0S 0P.
 This rule designates all players whose Ship has ever been destroyed as losing the game.
+Any Ship that has less than zero Durability is immediately destroyed.

 All rules that define a new Ship class must also define that Ship class' default DSP.
 The status of each player's Ship shall be tracked in a Github document called 'Ships'.